joshbegley/nyt-latest/previous.md

 `Artificial intelligence has become a national security concern.
 That has federal officials rethinking how lightly it should regulate the technology.`\
 https://www.nytimes.com/2026/05/05/business/dealbook/trump-ai-regulation.html

-**Tony Awards Nominations 2026: Updating List**\
+**Tony Awards Nominations 2026: The Complete List**\
-`Nominations for the 79th Tony Awards will be announced on Tuesday.
-Here’s the updating list.`\
+`Nominations for the 79th Tony Awards were announced on Tuesday.
+Here’s who made the list.`\
 https://www.nytimes.com/2026/05/05/theater/tony-awards-nominations.html

 **The Best Looks From the Met Gala**\